RedsqwareAM001/scte-website-system-integegrations-plan/docs/Integrations.md

 ![Exhibit C](https://s3.amazonaws.com/fallback-assets1/MicroserviceIntegrationExample-Page-2.png)

 ## Systems Integration via Messaging Queue(s)

-### Message Queues
-A message queue provides an asynchronous communications protocol, a system that puts a message onto a message queue does not require an immediate response to continuing processing.
-Email is probably the best example of asynchronous messaging.
-When an email is sent can the sender continue processing other things without an immediate response from the receiver.
-This way of handling messages decouple the producer from the consumer.
-The producer and the consumer of the message do not need to interact with the message queue at the same time.

-### Examples

 In the proposed microservices architecture, we can fullfill a user story by employing a single service or by uttilizing multiple services at the same time.
 When multiple services are in play, we can primarily perform a task by either:
 * Rest Synchronous Model